OCamlPro/owi/doc/manpages/owi-zig-sym.md

        125 on unexpected internal errors (bugs).

 ENVIRONMENT
-       These environment variables affect the execution of owi tinygo:
+       These environment variables affect the execution of owi zig sym:

        OWI_VERBOSITY
            See option --verbosity.